 A Handy Tool for Choosing Books to Take on Vacation

-When I’m preparing for a vacation, the FIRST thing I think about is “What books should I take with me?”
+When I’m preparing for a vacation, the very FIRST thing I think about is “What books should I take with me?”
 (Not practical things like “What is the weather like where I’ll be going?” or “What kinds of clothes should I pack?”
 Having a good book to read is what really matters.

 However, it occurred to me that there is an equation for packing books for vacation in which: